Andrei Markovits: Institutional affiliations

-At the Harvard Center, Markovits chaired for many years the study group on German Politics as well as one entitled "The Jews in Modern Europe."
-He founded the quarterly journal German Politics and Society in 1983 which in the meantime has become the foremost scholarly journal on modern German politics in the United States.
-He participated in many of the center's activities and became one of that institution's mainstays over the years.
-In turn, the center's uniquely rich intellectual atmosphere and immensely creative interdisciplinarity have had a major hand in forming Markovits's scholarly life.
+At the Harvard Center for European Studies, Markovits chaired study groups on German politics and on Jews in modern Europe.
+In 1983, he founded the quarterly journal German Politics and Society.
+He was actively involved in the center's academic programs, and has credited its interdisciplinary environment as an influence on his scholarly development.

-Between 1977 and 1983, Markovits was an assistant professor in the Department of Government at Wesleyan University in Middletown, Connecticut.
+Between 1977 and 1983, Markovits was an assistant professor in the Department of Government at Wesleyan University.
 Thereafter, he joined the faculty at Boston University where he was associate professor in the Department of Political Science from 1983 until 1992.
-He then became professor in the Department of Politics at the University of California at Santa Cruz which he chaired until 1995 and where he remained until joining the faculty at the University of Michigan on September 1, 1999.
-Markovits has been awarded many fellowships, scholarships and research grants.
-During the academic year of 2002/2003, Markovits was visiting professor of social studies at Harvard University.
+He then became professor in the Department of Politics at the University of California, Santa Cruz which he chaired until 1995 and where he remained until joining the faculty at the University of Michigan on September 1, 1999.

-He has held academic appointments at a number of universities overseas.
-Among them have been Dortmund University, Osnabrück University and Bochum University in Germany; Innsbruck University in Austria where he was a Fulbright Professor in the Department of Political Science; St. Gallen University in Switzerland; and The Hebrew University and Tel Aviv University in Israel.
-He spent the academic year 1998/99 as a Fellow at the Wissenschaftskolleg zu Berlin—Institute for Advanced Study Berlin.
+In addition, he has held academic appointments at a number of universities overseas.
+Among them have been Dortmund University, Osnabrück University, Lüneburg University, and Bochum University in Germany; the University of Vienna, Innsbruck University, and the Vienna campus of Webster University in Austria; St. Gallen University in Switzerland; and The Hebrew University and Tel Aviv University in Israel.
+In 1998-1999, Markovits served as a fellow at the Wissenschaftskolleg zu Berlin, Institute for Advanced Study.
+Markovits was also a Fellow in 2008–2009 at the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University.

-In June 2008, Markovits served as the Dr. Elizabeth Ortner-Chopin Visiting Professor at Webster University in Vienna, Austria.

-Andy Markovits was a Fellow in 2008–2009 at the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University.

-In the spring term of 2010, Andy Markovits was the Sir Peter Ustinov Professor of the City of Vienna in the Department of Contemporary History of the University of Vienna in Vienna, Austria.